Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I worked on this project quite a bit during my lunch hour and on a vacation driving trip.
 I hand stitched the hexagons together and saved the completed flowers.
 Once they were all made, I then hand pieced the quilt top.

 The embroidered flower details were added after the layers were basted.
-I used a quilting stitch stencil and marked the pattern on the center hexagon.

 The final quilting, also hand done, was a simple 1/4 inch outline stitch around all of the full and partial hexagons.